Off The Plan Home Loan

-We know some people who have been sold overpriced off the plan properties by sophisticated marketing companies.
+We know some people who’ve been sold overpriced off the plan properties by sophisticated marketing companies.

 Whilst we cannot give you investment advice, we strongly recommend that you do your own research into the location, the reputation of the developer and the value of the property before you sign the contract of sale.

-In particular, you should look at comparable properties that have sold in the last six months that are not in the same development that you are buying in.
+In particular, you should look at comparable properties that have been sold in the last six months that are not in the same development that you’re buying in.